booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 ## Kubernetes

-1. As a precondition to configuring the Kubernetes infrastructure, disable Nginx on the each node.
+1. As a precondition to configuring the Kubernetes infrastructure, disable Nginx on the node.
 ```
 sudo systemctl stop nginx
 sudo systemctl disable nginx